allamiro/Nafeer/README.md

 The webfront end  will have menus ,slide show , a link to report the incidents.
 2. Authentication System
 System Users , System Admin Users
-System Users will have three permission groups based on their assignments. users , directors
+System Users will have four  permission groups.
+Two  groupbs will be based on their assignments/sections:

+1. Users
+2. Team Leads
+3. Directors
+4. Admins
 3. Incident Reporting System

 Reporting Page

 Reporting Management Page